 192. Demonstrations and competitions 2

-[(1) repealed]
+[(1) deleted]

 (2) The Authority may authorise such expenditure or make such grants as it considers necessary or expedient for the successful conduct of demonstrations and competitions, and, in particular, for all or any of the following purposes, viz. —